-IT and Cyber Security Training for Young Offenders - West Midlands Regional Cyber Crime Unit, Cyber Hub Trust and The BIT Group provide young offenders aged between 16 and 19 with the necessary skills to pursue careers in IT and Cyber Security.
+The West Midlands Regional Cyber Crime Unit, charity Cyber Hub Trust, and IT firm The BIT Group have joined hands to deliver an IT and Cyber Security training programme in Birmingham.
+The programme aims to provide young offenders aged between 16 and 19 with the necessary skills to pursue careers in IT and Cyber Security.
 The Home Office has funded this initiative.
 The programme is expected to have a positive impact on the lives of young offenders by providing them with the opportunity to learn new skills and pursue a career in a field that is in high demand.